Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Sea Kale (Crambe maritima)

-Unproblematic forage plant.
-Found along the coasts of the North and Baltic Seas.
+Safe to Feed.
+Found along the coasts of the North Sea and Baltic Sea.

 Alternate-leaved Golden Saxifrage (Chrysosplenium alternifolium)

-Unproblematic forage plant.
-Do not feed with commercial dry food, such as pellets.
+Safe to Feed.
+Do not feed this plant if your rabbits are being fed commercial dry food, such as pellets.
 Very popular with rabbits.

 Evening Primrose (Oenothera biennis)